sitepress/sitepress/README.md

 Sitepress implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Parsers::Frontmatter.

-## Parsers::Frontmatter
+## Frontmatter

-Parsers::Frontmatter is a way to attach metadata to content pages.
+Frontmatter is a way to attach metadata to content pages.
 Its a powerful way to enable a team of writers and engineers work together on content.
 The engineers focus on reading values from frontmatter while the writers can change values.

 ```haml
 ---